Suchenl/Suchenl.github.io/_pages/about.md

 # 💻 Internships
 - *2025.05 - 2025.08*, Algorithm Intern, [Onestory Team](https://ad.yiban.io/operate/tool/1189)

-    Developed the **LAMIC** algorithm for layout-aware multi-image composition and fine-tuned T2I/I2I models, which have been deployed in Onestory's product and internal content creation tools.
+    - Pioneered the development and deployment of **LAMIC** (Layout-Aware Multi-Image Composition), an advanced algorithm for multi-image layout and composition.

+    - The LAMIC algorithm was integrated into Onestory’s core product and internal content creation pipelines, significantly enhancing automated image generation capabilities.
+The associated research paper was accepted by **AAAI 2026**.

+    - Conducted fine-tuning and optimization of advanced Text-to-Image (T2I) and Image-to-Image (I2I) generative models (e.g., using LoRA/Flux-Kontext/EasyControl) to meet specific product requirements, with models currently in production within the team’s content tools.

 - *2024.10 - 2025.05*, Research Assistant, [Weiming Group](http://staff.ustc.edu.cn/~zhangwm/index.html), USTC

-    Focused on AIGC security by developing the **TAG-WM** algorithm for tamper localization and copyright protection in generative images, resulting in a paper accepted by the top conference in computer vision, ICCV 2025.
+    Focused on AIGC security by developing the **TAG-WM** algorithm for tamper localization and copyright protection in generative images, resulting in a paper accepted by the top conference in computer vision, **ICCV 2025**.